 Keeping Healthy during Coronavirus

 With the increased risk of COVID-19 and all the changes it has brought, not only to our workplace but to our lives, Levante wants to support its staff as they serve those most at risk in our communities: our seniors.
-Given the uncertainty of this pandemic, it is normal for healthcare workers to feel worried and transform that worry into action, especially when it is geared toward helping others.
-When these actions are sustained over time, without self-care, frontline staff are often in danger of over working at the expense of their own health.
+Given the uncertainty of this pandemic, it is normal for healthcare and supportive workers to feel worried and transform that worry into action, especially when it is geared toward helping others.
+When these actions are sustained over time, without self-care, you can be in danger of over working at the expense of their own health.

 We all know that the best thing we can do for our seniors (and our own families) is to care for ourselves.
 Making sure we are physically healthy and mentally resilient allows us to offer the best care to those around us.
 Whether you work on the front lines of healthcare, in housekeeping, laundry, dietary, or maintenance, we hope this webpage and the resources you find here will help you stay informed, take action, maintain healthy social connections and ultimately support your journey toward optimum mental and physical wellbeing during this time of pandemic and beyond.